AdobeDocs/commerce-operations.en/help/operational-playbook/process/project-workshops.md

 - Security
 - Performance

-All of these must be tested thoroughly as any issue in the site can negatively impact customer experience.
+All of these items must be tested thoroughly because issues can negatively impact customer experience.